HyangDan2/TPPilot0003/Readme.md

 python main.py --model onnx --sources "path/to/your/file.jpg"

-yolov5s-face is created by using above pt files and YOLOv5s
+yolov5s-face.onnx in this repository is created by using above pt files and YOLOv5s